 Windsor clarifies that FortiRecon is not a vulnerability assessment tool, but a monitoring solution whose function is to discover new devices, check for security issues and identify changes.
-It automatically discovers network assets including cloud resources, devices and sundry.
+It automatically discovers sundry network assets including cloud resources and devices.
 Upon discovery, FortiRecon scans each asset for security issues like vulnerabilities, exposed services and misconfigurations.

 Windsor explained that FortiRecon identifies every vulnerability on the external attack surface that can be viewed by a third party.
 This includes the big holes like ransomware, configuration errors, unprotected secrets and assets, leaked credentials, but also smaller chinks like fake social media accounts and suspicious mobile apps.

 Based on the findings, it curates recommendations and sends them out to the administrators.
-But instead of blindly firing alerts , FortiRecon intelligently prioritizes them according to risk level before dispatching them to the admin so that they have a hierarchy to follow.
+But instead of blindly firing alerts , FortiRecon intelligently prioritizes them according to risk level before dispatching them so that administrators have a hierarchy to follow.

-FortiRecon provides protection going outside the immediate attack surface.
+FortiRecon also provides protection going outside the immediate attack surface.
 The Brand Protection component covers a wide range of activities pertaining to brands that are happening out on the Internet.
 It monitors leaked credentials, typosquatting, rogue applications, social media discussions and phishing campaigns.
-The end objective of including brand protection in the capabilities of a monitoring solution is to preserve customer loyalty and brand image.
+The endgoal of including brand protection in the capabilities of a monitoring solution is to preserve customer loyalty and brand image.

 The last piece that Windsor sheds light on is the Adversary Centric Intelligence which is intelligence coalesced from all over the attack surface and formatted to be digestible and actionable.

-The network with its exploding amount of assets and technologies presents tremendous opportunity for threat actors.
+The network with its exploding amount of assets and technologies presents tremendous opportunities for threat actors.
 Armed with sophisticated weapons and the right tactics, any nefarious actor can sneak in through a blind spot and abuse the system.
 In this reality, FortiRecon is an indispensable item to have in the security tool kit.
-It not only makes it possible to block a breach or tightly check its impacts through early detection and warnings, but it really addresses the core issue of understanding the organizational risk profile.
-The custom intel it provides is critical to gauzing the risks and doing away with the vulnerabilities that reveal themselves to an attacker, and thus improving cyber hygiene.
+It not only makes it possible to block a breach or tightly check its impacts through early detection, but it really addresses the core issue of understanding the organizational risk profile.
+The custom intel it provides is critical to gauzing the risks and doing away with the vulnerabilities that reveal themselves to an attacker at an pre-attack stage, and finally improving cyber hygiene.

 To see FortiRecon in action, watch the demo at the end of the presentation.
 Watch Fortinet’s other presentations from November’s Security Field Day event for demos of more recently released security products from the house of Fortinet.